NetLogo/NW-Extension/README.md

 `nw:mean-weighted-path-length` _weight-variable-name_

-Reports the average shortest-path length between all distinct pairs of nodes in the current snapshot.
+Reports the average shortest-path length between all distinct pairs of nodes in the current context.
 If the `nw:mean-weighted-path-length` is used, the distances will be calculated using _weight-variable-name_.
 The weights cannot be negative numbers.

 Reports false unless paths exist between all pairs.